 A relatively large number of people in Hinsdale - Fort Peck telecommute to their jobs.
 Overall, about 25.95% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Hinsdale - Fort Peck citizens is a little higher than the average for US cities and towns: 22.56% of adults in Hinsdale - Fort Peck have at least a bachelor's degree.
+The population of Hinsdale - Fort Peck overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Hinsdale - Fort Peck, 22.56% have at least a bachelor's degree.

 The people who call Hinsdale - Fort Peck home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hinsdale - Fort Peck residents report their race to be White, followed by Native American.
 Important ancestries of people in Hinsdale - Fort Peck include German, Norwegian, English, Irish, and Swedish.